 Suction recirculation: A system to reduce pressure in the stuffing box by recirculating some of the discharge back into the stuffing box.

 Suction specific speed: A number that will help to determine what type of geometry to use for maximum efficiency, but prevent cavitation.

-Suction Static Head: The height difference between the surface of the inlet reservoir and the centerline of the pump.
-If the tank is pressurized, this pressure is also included.
+Suction static head: The height difference between the surface of the inlet reservoir and the centre line of the pump.
+If the tank is pressurised, this pressure is also included.

-Suction Static Lift: A.k.k. suctions static head.
+Suction static lift: Also known as suctions static head.
 Only occurs when the pump is above the inlet reservoir.

 Surface speed: A measure in linear terms (feet per minute) of how fast a component that is moving radially is moving.